bartvdbraak/keyweave/README.md

   az login --tenant "your-tenant-guid"
   ```

-- Identity has `Get` and `List` Secret Permissions in the Access Policies of the Key Vault.
+- The identity you logged in with has `Get` and `List` Secret Permissions in the Access Policies of the Key Vault.

 ## Installation